A Ceremony of Carols: 5. "As Dew in Aprille"

-7. This Little Babe
+6. This Little Babe

-"This Little Babe", from Robert Southwell's Newe Heaven, Newe Warre from 1595, contrasts with every other movement, in a darker approach and often using imagery of hell.
-It depicts a battle between the baby and Satan (good and evil), which is conveyed in its swift tempo, polyrhythms, overlapping segments between the voices, and the fact that the song grows progressively louder over the duration of the movement.
+"This Little Babe", using the last four stanzas from Robert Southwell's Newe Heaven, Newe Warre from 1595, contrasts with every other movement, in a darker approach and often using imagery of hell.
+It depicts a battle between the baby and Satan (good and evil).
+The "little Babe" has tears as weapons, a "naked breast" instead of a shield, "babish cries" as cannon-balls, "weeping eyes" as arrows, battle flags ("martial ensigns") of Cold and Need, and "feeble flesh" as his warhorse.
+His camp is a stall in a barn; his crib his defensive trench, a broken wall is his "bulwark", with haystalks as pointed stakes in the ground, and his troops are shepherds.
+This is conveyed in its swift tempo, polyrhythms, overlapping segments between the voices, and the fact that the song grows progressively louder over the duration of the movement.
 The music reaches its climax with an intense key change and conflicting rhythm from the rest of the piece.